Nitric Acid With Sodium Hydroxide

 The balanced chemical equation shows that one mole of nitric acid reacts with one mole of sodium hydroxide to produce one mole of sodium nitrate and one mole of water.
 This 1:1 stoichiometric ratio is crucial for quantitative analysis.
 If we know the concentration and volume of one reactant, we can use this ratio to calculate the concentration or volume of the other reactant involved in a complete neutralization.

-Take this case: if we have 25 mL of 0.1 M NaOH, we can calculate the volume of 0.2 M HNO₃ needed for complete neutralization using the following steps:
+Here's a good example: if we have 25 mL of 0.1 M NaOH, we can calculate the volume of 0.2 M HNO₃ needed for complete neutralization using the following steps:

 1. Moles of NaOH: (0.1 mol/L) * (0.025 L) = 0.0025 mol